TaoGrolleau/bicycle_sharing/README.md

-# SemWebProject
+# Semantic Web Project

 The Semantic Web project is a large and long practical exercise that consists in integrating all the pieces that have been seen during the first sessions into a consolidated Web application.
 To make sure you can advance sufficiently fast to cover everything, you are allowed to work by pair.

 ## Setup

-Apache Fuseki (create dataset /bicycle-sharing)
+At first, you should setup a RDF triplestore.
+In this project, we used Apache Fuseki.
+Make sure that the server is running on the port 3030.
+Then, you should create the dataset named `bicycle-sharing`.

 ## Running

-At first go to localhost:8080/ (initialise the database) Redirect to index

-## What you can see

-Possible refresh
-Click on the map or the list
+In order to initiate the RDF database, you should go to the URL http://localhost:8080/ You're redirected to the page http://localhost:8080/index, which is the main page of our application.

 ## Getting data